Flotomate/product_docs/source/change-management/cm-bulk-update.rst

         iii. **Change Reviewer**: It is the Technician who audits the implementation of the Change.

--  When you are done hit **Update** (number of Changes to be changed is shown) and your changes are saved.
+-  When technician is done, he/she hits **Update** (number of Changes to be changed is shown) and the changes are saved.